 I shudder to think about what would happen to our children.
 What would happen to our future and indeed, what would happen to our economy?
 They would give away this land and they give away that without any financial acumen, without any financial analysis - Oh, we will give this away.
 Oh, we will do this.
 Let us have a linear development to economy.
 Oh, you cannot actually build that building because you have to do this first.
 Areh!
 You can do it altogether.
 That is the point.
-They do not have understanding of basically, Madam Speaker, financial integrity.
-How to run an economy?
+They do not have an understanding of 'realistically', Madam Speaker, financial integrity and how to run an economy.